DarrenKew007/JacketInfo_DataScrapping_MiniProject/README.md

 Note:
 If you intend to use the automomation I made, please change the folder/file names into the names of your own folder/file.
-This project has taken some inspiration from the UIPath Studio Community page.
+This project has taken some inspiration from the UIPath Studio Community.